I’ve been thinking a lot about the trajectory of my life and how to make sense of it.

 In the end, I knew that if I had a cancer recurrence while in the same place, I would be devastated.
 It would feel like I wasted my remaining good years doing something I didn’t quite see the value in.
 There is no point to accumulating a bit more money and I can’t take it with me.
 I also realised I’m not the sort who likes to hang on and be a leech.
 There is something inside of me that just refuses to do that, at least for now.

 So I’m going back to school.
 I accepted an offer of a master’s programme in a local university.
 I’m not sure where it will take me, but its a good way to gain a new perspective and pick up some skills.
 In addition, I’m taking on another project that is meaningful to me and hopefully others.
 My helper will also be reaching the end of her contract, and I’ll be taking care of the house.
 I’m looking forward to this as it means I’ll be my kid’s main caregiver.
 It can get pretty tiring, but its something I know I won’t regret.

 I didn’t imagine that my life would turn out this way.
-I expected to keep getting promoted, get pats on the back, and retire comfortably at 65.
+I expected to keep getting promoted, get pats on the back, and retire comfortably at the government-approved age.
 But I come to realise that life isn’t a straight line up.
 One of my favourite books, the Courage to be Disliked, described it as more as a series of dots or moments.
 Steve Jobs said it in similar terms, describing his life as series of dots that only made sense looking back.

 Living life as a straight line with some distant goal misses out on life and ignores the present.
 It makes us sad when we don’t keep going up, and our career and net-worth becomes stagnant or goes down.